 The Story of the Molly Brave Name

-In the 1980s when I was a storytelling fairy princess, a friend loaned me a favorite book of his, written by Terry Jones, member of the Monty Python team and co-director of the film Monty Python and the Holy Grail.
-The book, Fairy Tales, is a collection of thirty stories “written for Sally Jones in the summer of 1978.”
+In the 1980s when I was a storytelling fairy princess, a friend loaned me a favorite book, written by Terry Jones, member of the Monty Python team and co-director of the film Monty Python and the Holy Grail.
+His book, Fairy Tales, is a collection of thirty stories “written for Sally Jones in the summer of 1978.”

 The Monster roars at poor Molly, “I eat little girls for my supper!”
-Molly decides it is no use being frightened.
-When she hits the Monster on the nose with her book bag, he turns into a frightened little rabbit and runs away.
+Molly decides it is no use being frightened, so she hits the Monster on the nose with her book bag, whereupon he turns into a frightened little rabbit and runs away.
 The sun comes out, and “… Brave Molly set off home again, and she didn’t meet another monster all the rest of the way.”